lskatz/Kalamari/docs/DATABASES.md

 ## Init

 Start off with a few environmental variables, regardless of your target database.
+If you have not already downloaded the Kalamari fasta files, please see the main [README](../README.md) file.

     # assuming source folder is "Kalamari", where you downloaded all fasta files
     VERSION=3.5  # or whichever version you are building CPUS=4       # Define how many threads to use SRC=Kalamari # The folder where fasta files were downloaded DB=Kalamari_v$VERSION

 ## Different databases

 Please follow the Init section before continuing.
 These instructions assume that you have already downloaded the Kalamari fasta files.